npizzolato/recipes/recipes/pumpkin-torte.md

 # Pumpkin Torte

 A pumpkin torte that my mom makes during Thanksgiving.
+Recipe from Mom's recipe book.

 Cooked in a 9"x13" pan.